-Lesson Title: Bisector of an angle in a triangle Theme: Geometry Lesson Number: M2-L062 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to apply the angle bisector theorem.
-PreparationWrite the problem in Opening on the board.
+Lessen Title, Disaster of an angle in a Thomas Coomates Lesson ritle: Disector of an angle in a ineme: Geometry triangle Lesson Number: M2-L062 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils  🕄 Write the prob lem in Opening on the will be able to apply the angle bisector board. theorem.